rithmschool/python_curriculum_exercises/Unit-03/02-many-to-many/readme.md

 # Many to Many

-Add a resource called likes which
+Add a many to many resource to the application that you added a 1 to many resource to.